Wandering the ACE Basin: A Personal Journey through the Changing South Carolina Lowcountry

 Anyone who values the South Carolina Lowcountry can contribute to preserving the ACE Basin.
 Here are some practical ways to get involved:

-• Visit Responsibly: Stick to marked trails to prevent damaging plants, avoid disturbing wildlife, and follow local guidelines to minimize your impact.
-Leave No Trace is the practice that responsible visitors follow.
+Visit Responsibly: Stick to marked trails to prevent damaging plants, avoid disturbing wildlife, and follow local guidelines to minimize your impact.
+Leave No Trace is the practice that responsible hikers follow.

-• Educate Yourself and Others: Learn about the ACE Basin's ecosystem and history.
+Educate Yourself and Others: Learn about the ACE Basin's ecosystem and history.
 Sometimes those historic moments and monuments lead to the preservation of an area.
 Share your knowledge with friends and family.
+Sharing your posts on social media can raise awareness and contribute to protecting the region.

 Every small action is like a pebble in a jar building momentum that leads to stronger efforts to maintain the ACE Basin’s health and beauty for future generations.